 One of our primary responsibilities is to remain vigilant for ways to avoid accidents and enhance safety.
 The company takes safety seriously and works with clients and removal contractors on ways to ensure that all debris removal and monitoring operations are conducted in the safest manner possible.
 Supervisory and monitoring staff will be trained in internal safety guidelines for monitoring projects.
 Safety guidelines include daily safety inspections at temporary debris sites to ensure that fire suppression equipment, first aid kits, eye flush materials and other safety equipment is on hand; that the contractors are operating in safe manner, and that OHSA safety guidelines posters are prominently displayed.
 Supervisors always carry first aid kits in the field with them, and stress safety issues.
 Monitors are required to call supervisors in the event of safety program violations.
-All monitoring personnel are required to remain a safe distance from loading equipment and activities.
+All monitoring personnel are required to wear hard hats, steel-toed boots, safety vests, and eye protection (at DMS) and are required to remain a safe distance from loading equipment and activities.
 Trucks are inspected before leaving the loading sites to ensure that debris is properly loaded and is not protruding or hanging out of the truck in a dangerous manner.
 Witt O'Brien's will document and report any serious unsafe activities or conditions witnessed in the field and halt debris operations immediately until corrective measures are taken.